Handii-inc/HDDelegateButton/README.md

 ## License

-DelegateButton is available under the MIT license.
+HDDelegateButton is available under the MIT license.
 See the LICENSE file for more info.